123AnthongDai321/PytorchLearningTrace/README.md

 # PytorchLearningTrace
-Learning the baisc operations of the Pytorch deep learning framework and record the learning trace
+Learning the baisc operations of Pytorch deep learning framework and record the learning trace the main materials come from the website http://pytorch.org/tutorials/